 We sat down with two of our course coordinators, Helena Merelo and Dr Jean-Marc Biquet, to learn more about their blended-learning Certificate in Advanced Studies “Designing Strategies and Projects in Humanitarian Action“, how and why they started working in the humanitarian sector, and which are the key skills humanitarians need to have to face today’s challenges.

-Can you tell us why did you choose to work in the humanitarian sector, and your experience as humanitarian professionals?
+Can you tell us why you chose to work in the humanitarian sector, and your experience as humanitarian professionals?

 HM: More than 20 years ago, I did humanitarian studies and gathered rich field and headquarters experience mainly with the Red Cross Red Crescent Movement.
 The positions I held were related to programme management, coordination and training.
 A few years ago, I became passionate about teaching and today I love to share my experience and knowledge with the students.